Textuality - big letters

 2. To provide a home for Lark and Bonnie.

 T.Bray's Picture - 4 is better than 1 I work in the areas of system design, performance optimization, programming, lecturing, writing, and editing.
 I have a lot of experience in the workings of software, the Internet, documents, management, and financing.
-You can read an essay on all this stuff on the home page.
+You can follow my thoughts on all this stuff in my blog, called ongoing.

 My customers have included A.T.
 Kearney, B.C.
 Gas,, Daimler-Benz, Diebold, Encyclopædia Britannica, the European Union's Office des publications officielles des Communautés européennes, IBM, IMA, Jeppeson Sanderson, Keio University, Lucent, Medtronic, Merrill Lynch, The Microsoft Network, The United States National Renewable Energy Laboratory, Netscape, R.O.I.
 Systems, Software AG, and UWI.Com.

-I serve as a member of the World Wide Web Consortium's XML Working Group and have co-edited the XML 1.0 and XML Hyperlinking specifications through their first several drafts, with an interlude of having been temporarily axed under pressure from Microsoft, because of my relationship with Netscape.
+I served as a member of the World Wide Web Consortium's XML Working Group and co-edited the XML 1.0 and XML Hyperlinking specifications through their first several drafts, with an interlude of having been temporarily axed under pressure from Microsoft, because of my relationship with Netscape.

-I am the editor of The Gilbane Report, Technical Editor of XML.com, and a Seybold Fellow.
+I was the editor of The Gilbane Report, Technical Editor of XML.com, and a Seybold Fellow.

-Here is a copy of my resumé in MS Word format, and here in HTML (converted from MS Word accurately but unglamorously by SoftQuad's HoTMetaL Pro, which is no longer available).
+Here is an old and outdated copy of my resumé in MS Word format, and here in HTML (converted from MS Word accurately but unglamorously by SoftQuad's HoTMetaL Pro, which is no longer available).

 Here are on-line versions of some talks I've given: